Search String

 Fallout rendered point-and-click adventure games redundant because Fallout was an adventure game, but it came complete with statsreactivity and combat system as well: a pure cRPG.

-Adventure games only exist post-Fallout because of ignorance, inertia and the casual demographic that loves on-rails narrative and cinematization -- that is what most adventure games actually are.
+Adventure games only exist post-Fallout because of ignorance, inertia and the casual demographic that loves on-rails narrative and cinematization -- that is what most adventure games actually are: casual games for the masses.

 And that is coming from someone who loved Secret of Monkey Island back in the day -- but who after Fallout never played an adventure game ever again.